Holiday season cultural activities in Montréal

 Chosen by Time Out magazine as one of the coolest neighbourhoods in the world, Villeray’s charms lie in its people and independent businesses, from its picturesque parks to its curved apartment staircases.
 Be sure to check out the legendary Ferlucci Coffee Shop.

 Verdun has been shaped by the borough’s proximity to the St. Lawrence – in fact, the beautiful green parks that line the entirety of the waterfront were originally built to protect the area from flooding.
 A little snow doesn’t keep anyone inside either, with a cross-country ski track along the river’s edge starting at Parc Arthur-Therrien and traversing all the way to Lachine nearly 20 km away.
+In 2023, Time Out magazine chose Verdun’s Wellington Street as one of the coolest streets in the world.
 Click here for more info about Verdun and its attractions.

 Les Quartiers du Canal district is comprised of three Montréal neighbourhoods: Griffintown, Little Burgundy, and Saint-Henri, bound together by the historic Lachine Canal.
 The pathways and greenspaces along the Lachine Canal are a perfect area for dining and daydreaming, for promenading and pedaling.
 Highlights include famed Joe Beef restaurant and historic Atwater Market.
 Click here for more info about Les Quartiers du Canal.